ZhasminHovhannisyan/Reinforcement-Learning/README.md

 ## Overview

-This repository contains a collection of projects and implementations developed as part of Reinforcement Learning (RL) course at NPUA.
+This repository contains a collection of projects and implementations developed as part of the Reinforcement Learning (RL) course at National Polytechnic University of Armenia (NPUA) during the Spring semester of the 2024/2025 academic year.
 The projects focus on applying RL algorithms to solve classic problems, such as training agents to play games or optimizing decision-making in simulated environments.

 ## Repository Structure
-The repository is organized into subdirectories, each containing a distinct RL project inspired by concepts from *Reinforcement Learning: An Introduction* by Richard S. Sutton and Andrew G. Barto.
+The repository is organized into subdirectories, each containing a distinct RL project inspired by concepts from [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2020.pdf) by Richard S. Sutton and Andrew G. Barto.

 ## Projects